Muuuush/CimpleServer/README.md

-This is a learning project of c plus plus web programming
+This is a simple framework of a tcp c++ server

 `boost` library is needed for compilation